HERA-Team/hera-validation/README.md

 `true_sum`: foregrounds + eor, no systematics applied

 All of these files have been LST-binned.
 There are various stages of post-processing, pre-pspec analysis applied to the data, with that information stored in the section of the file name immediately preceding the .uvh5 extension.

-in `/lustre/aoc/projects/hera/Validation/test-4.0.0/data/visibilities/245*/`:

-These are the daily datasets.
-The files in each of these directories follow this naming convention: `zen.{jd_major}.{jd_minor}.{sky_component}.{state}.uvh5`

-As an unpacked example: `foregrounds.true.uvh5` corresponds to foreground-only data that has not had any systematics (including noise) applied.
-Alternatively, `sum.corrupt.uvh5` has both foreground and EoR emission, and has been "corrupted" by the following systematics: thermal noise, bandpass gains, cable reflections, cross-coupling
+In particular,

+O: omnical
+C: abscal
+R: RFI
+S: smoothcal
+L: LST binned
+P: in-painted
+X: cross-talk mitigated
+T: time averaged
+K: pseudo-Stokes